 EU countries that retained their own currency

 Some of the EU states not only use their own currency but also don’t even plan to adopt the euro currency.
-First of all, there are the United Kingdom (British pound sterling), Denmark (Danish krone), and Sweden (Swedish krona).
+First of all, there are:

-The United Kingdom and Denmark have signed the Maastricht Treaty under special conditions (with rights not to adopt the euro currency).
-The Swedish and Danish Governments held referendums where the majority of the people were not in favour of adopting the euro.
+Denmark has signed the Maastricht Treaty under special conditions (with the right not to adopt the euro currency).
+The Swedish and Danish Governments held referendums where the majority of the people were not in favor of adopting the euro.
 In 2013, the then Minister for Finance in the Swedish Government, Anders Borg, claimed that there were no plans to adopt the euro (in Sweden).

 The Bulgarian lev has been pegged to the euro since 2002.
-It was done to ensure currency stabilisation.
+It was done to ensure currency stabilization.

 Countries that don’t use the euro:

 According to recent studies, 74% of the population of Bulgaria would like to retain the Bulgarian lev, while only 9% of people support the adoption of the euro.
 The President of Bulgaria has, however, recently announced that the adoption of the euro is a strategic objective.